 Although soil testing continues to be a best soil management practice, the way to go about it has changed.
 With the global positioning system (GPS), farmers can be smarter about how they conduct soil tests.

-“One of the many advantages that this technology brought was related to soil sampling,” says Curt Woolfolk, senior agronomist for Western North America at The Mosaic Company.
+“One of the many advantages that this technology brought was related to soil sampling,” says Curt Woolfolk, Manager of Crop Nutrition Technologies for The Mosaic Company.
 “Retailers and growers can now dissect fields based on GPS coordinates and soil sample at a much smaller resolution than ever before.
 The soil test values from those small management areas within the field can be used to drive variable-rate fertilizer applications.
 They also allow harvesting equipment to track low- and high-production areas within a field.”